CMASCenter/pcluster-cmaq/docs/index.md

 ## Community Multiscale Air Quality Model (CMAQ)

 CMAQ is a Linux-based suite of models that requires significant computational resources and specific system configurations to run.
-CMAQ combines current knowledge in atmospheric science and air quality modeling, multi-processor computing techniques, and an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics and acid deposition. <a href="https://www.epa.gov/cmaq">US EPA Community Multiscale Air Quality Model (CMAQ) Website</a> CMAQ is supported by the CMAS Center: <a href="http://www.cmascenter.org">CMAS Center</a>
+CMAQ combines current knowledge in atmospheric science and air quality modeling, multi-processor computing techniques, and an open-source framework to deliver fast, technically sound estimates of ozone, particulates, toxics and acid deposition. <br>
+<a href="https://www.epa.gov/cmaq">US EPA Community Multiscale Air Quality Model (CMAQ) Website</a> <br>
+CMAQ is supported by the CMAS Center: <a href="http://www.cmascenter.org">CMAS Center</a> <br>

 ## Tutorial Overview